Shawn-758/Linkedin-Comment-Scraper/README.md

 * git clone (https://github.com/shawn-758/linkedin-comment-scraper.git)
 * cd linkedin-comment-scraper
+* pip install pandas
-* pip install -r requirements.txt
+* pip install playwright
 * playwright install chromium

 (Note: You may need to use pip3 and python3 depending on your system)